mkoszut/brownbag-session-introduction-to-kubernetes-and-helm-for-dummies/helm.md

 # Helm

-## Create cluster with additional configuration
+## Create a cluster with additional configuration

-We need it to expose service to host machine.
+In the command below is an additional config because we need it to expose service to the host machine

 ```
 kind create cluster --config kind-config.yaml
 ```

-## Create chart
+## Create a chart

 ```
 helm create brownbag-kubernetes-bootcamp
 ```

-## Update chart configuration
+## Update the chart configuration

 In the file `values.yaml` set a new values